demdxx/redify/README.md

 [![Testing Status](https://github.com/demdxx/redify/workflows/Tests/badge.svg)](https://github.com/demdxx/redify/actions?workflow=Tests)
 [![Publish Docker Status](https://github.com/demdxx/redify/workflows/Publish/badge.svg)](https://github.com/demdxx/redify/actions?workflow=Publish)

-Redify is the optimized key-value proxy for quick access and cache of any other database throught Redis and/or HTTP protocol.
-Can be used for any kind of content web project to accelerate access to data to make it faster, simpler and more reliable.

-Modern websites it's a banch of small services which use many different databases.
-Almost always for data reading used some key-value storage for caches.
-The project will help to create more simple content website without using connection to R_DBMS with simple wide used protocol without implementation of complex application controllers and custom caches.
+Redify is a tool that makes it faster and easier to access and cache data from other databases.
+It does this by using Redis and/or HTTP protocol as a key-value proxy.
+It's useful for any web project that deals with content, as it can speed up data access and make it more reliable.

+Modern websites consist of many small services that use different databases.
+To improve data reading, a key-value storage for caches is often used.
+Redify simplifies the process of creating content websites by using a widely-used protocol and eliminating the need for complex application controllers and custom caches.

 ## Build project